 • Jocelyn Armstrong, Chair, Religious Diversity Trust; multifaith educator

 Jocelyn Armstrong, a Christian laywoman, has had a long and varied involvement in the Anglican Church.
 She has taken leadership in the ecumenical and the interfaith movements at national, regional (Asia) and international levels.
 On retirement from teaching Religious Studies at secondary school level, she authored the textbook ‘Discovering Diversity’, a resource for the Social Studies curriculum that introduces the students to religion and the world religions.
 She is the current vice president of the Auckland Interfaith Council and is the Chair of the Religious Diversity Centre Trust.

 • Dr Jenny Te Pā Daniel, Co-Chair, Religious Diversity Trust; Public Theologian; Educational consultant

 Former Ahorangi (Dean) of Te Rau Kahikatea, St Johns College, Auckland; Educational Consultant, internationally experienced lay Anglican leader in ecumenical theological education, peace and justice activism, advocacy for women’s rights and the human rights of LGTB people.

 • Professor Paul Morris, Religious Studies, Victoria University of Wellington

 Paul Morris is a specialist scholar in the field of contemporary world religions.
 He teaches an introductory paper, What is religion?
-Identity, Experience and Practice, and papers on Judaism; death; arguing about religion; and a new course, Evil and Salvation, exploring notions of sin, redemption, good and evil in different religious traditions and in the modern non-religious modern.
+Identity, Experience and Practice, and papers on Judaism; death; arguing about religion; and a new course, Evil and Salvation, exploring notions of sin, redemption, good and evil in different religious traditions and in the modern non-religious movement.
 His publications explore Jewish religious thought, religious change in the Pacific; religious diversity, religion in New Zealand, religion and politics in the contemporary world, and religion and cosmopolitanism.